bioinfo-pf-curie/geniac/CONTRIBUTING.md

 params {
+  geniac{
     tools {
       fastqc = "conda-forge::openjdk=8.0.192=h14c3975_1003 bioconda::fastqc=0.11.6=2"
     }
   }
+}

-Note that the name of the software provided in `params.tools` can be anyname (is it not necessarly the same nane as the software will be called in command line).
+Note that the name of the software provided in `params.geniac.tools` can be anyname (is it not necessarly the same nane as the software will be called in command line).

 * edit the file `pipeline/conf/multiconda.config` and add

 ```
 process {
-    withLabel: rmarkdown { conda = params.tools.rmarkdown}
+    withLabel: rmarkdown { conda = params.geniac.tools.rmarkdown}

 }
 ```